The John Simkin Medal

+The award is offered biennially.
 To be eligible for the award, an index must be in print and must have been first published no longer than three years prior to the year in which the award is made.
 The index must have been compiled in Australia or New Zealand even though the text to which it refers may have originated elsewhere.

 For the award, indexes are judged at the level of outstanding professional achievement, thus sufficient material is required, both in quality and quantity, for appraisal.
 The index should be substantial in size, the subject matter should be complex, and the language, form and structure of the index should demonstrate the indexer’s expertise as well as serving the needs of the text and the reader.

-Publishers, indexers and all interested persons may nominate indexes which meet the above criteria, and which they regard as worthy of consideration.
+Publishers, indexers and all interested persons may nominate indexes which meet the criteria, and which they regard as worthy of consideration.
 Indexers are encouraged to nominate their own works.